 Why choosing the right shampoo is so important

-Using the wrong shampoo with aggressive ingredients can disrupt this balance, dry out the skin, or even cause new irritations.
+An incorrect shampoo with aggressive ingredients can disrupt the balance, dry out the skin, or even cause new irritations.

-Therefore, not every shampoo is suitable for every horse.
-Especially with existing skin problems, a targeted, gentle, and skin-friendly cleansing is crucial.
+Therefore: Not every shampoo is suitable for every horse.
+Especially with existing skin problems, a targeted, mild, and skin-friendly cleansing is crucial.

-What to look for when choosing a shampoo
+What you should look for when choosing a shampoo

 Gentle, skin-friendly ingredients